Home of The Big Texas Boerboel

 Q: What is the boerboel bite force?

 A: Who really knows.
 Some say 800psi, but there is no real study that has accurately measured the boerboel bite force.
 All we know is their bite is very powerful.
+There are several articles on the internet that make claims of different dog’s bite force, however, there is no real study that has actually accurately measured it.

 Q: Do boerboels drool?